Animals in disasters

 When disasters strike, the impact is devastating for animals and the communities that depend on them.
 So for more than 50 years, we‘ve helped governments and communities prepare for disasters, enabling people to protect animals and rebuild their lives.
 Tens of millions of people worldwide are dependent on their animals – for food, to earn a living, to stay healthy, as companions, for status, and to stay safe.
 That’s why the lives of animals and people are fundamentally linked.

 We have a global network of response teams, so our staff can be on the scene of a disaster within days.
 Once we arrive, we work with local partners to assess what’s needed and to set up relief programmes quickly and efficiently.
-By acting fast, we provide whatever aid is necessary – whether that means providing emergency veterinary treatment, distributing food, evacuating animals from danger, or reuniting animals and owners that have been separated by disasters.
+We provide whatever aid is necessary – whether that means providing emergency veterinary treatment, distributing food, evacuating animals from danger, or reuniting animals and owners that have been separated by disasters.

 We don’t only act when disaster strikes – we help governments and communities to prepare